SetonJay/Container_VulnScan/readme.md

-## BuildSpec and Jenkins examples inscuding simple Post-Build Trivy or Grype Container Image Scan stages
+## BuildSpec and Jenkins examples with stages for Post-build container image scans, using open source container vulnerability scanners (Trivy / Grype)
 See below:

 ## Install Trivy, download HTML template, and Scan Image and output results to file